Typesafe Function Overloading in TypeScript

 Union types

-Union types in TypeScript allow you to define a type that can be one of several types.
+Union types in TypeScript allow you to define a type which can be one of several types.

 interface Yan {